 Conditions Related to Shoulder Pain

 Arthritis, which is loss of the normal cartilage, or smooth surfaces that line your shoulder joint, makes moving your shoulder and arm painful.
 In addition to pain, arthritis inflammation can cause swelling and joint damage.
-Types of shoulder arthritis include:
+Types of arthritis include:

-- Osteoarthritis: The natural aging process can wear away at the cartilage between the bones at your shoulder joints, causing inflammation and shoulder pain.
+- Osteoarthritis: The natural aging process can wear away at the cartilage between the bones at your shoulder joints, causing inflammation and pain.

 - Rheumatoid arthritis: This immune system dysfunction attacks and wears away the cartilage lining between the bones in your shoulder joint.
 The disease often affects multiple joints in your body.

 - Post-traumatic arthritis: This form of arthritis results from an injury or fracture to the shoulder.

 - Shoulder pain